Rauff Hakeem: Political career

-United People's Freedom Alliance

-In January 2007 the SLMC joined the UPFA.
+In January 2007, the SLMC joined the UPFA.
 Hakeem was rewarded by being appointed Minister of Posts and Telecommunication.
 The SLMC left the UPFA in December 2007.
 Hakeem resigned from Parliament in April 2008 to contest the provincial council election.
-He contested the 2008 provincial council election as one of the UNF's candidates in Trincomalee District and was elected to the Eastern Provincial Council (EPC).
-After the UNF failed to win control of the EPC Hakeem resigned in July 2008 and was appointed as UNF National List MP.
+He contested the 2008 provincial council election as one of the UNF's candidates in the Trincomalee District and was elected to the Eastern Provincial Council (EPC).
+After the UNF failed to win control of the EPC, Hakeem resigned in July 2008 and was appointed as a UNF National List MP.

-United National Front

-Hakeem contested the 2010 parliamentary election as one of the UNF's candidates in Kandy District.
+Hakeem contested the 2010 parliamentary election as one of the UNF's candidates in the Kandy District.
 He was elected and re-entered Parliament.

-United People's Freedom Alliance

-In November 2010 the SLMC joined UPFA again.
-Hakeem was rewarded by being appointed Minister of Justice.
+In November 2010, the SLMC defected to the UPFA again, and Hakeem was appointed as Minister of Justice.

-2015 presidential election

-The SLMC left the UPFA in December 2014 to support common opposition candidate Maithripala Sirisena at the presidential election.
-President Mahinda Rajapaksa dismissed Hakeem from the cabinet.
-After the election newly elected President Sirisena rewarded Hakeem by appointing him Minister of Urban Development, Water Supply and Drainage.
+In December 2014, the SLMC left the UPFA to support common opposition candidate Maithripala Sirisena at the presidential election.
+President Mahinda Rajapaksa dismissed Hakeem from his ministerial position.
+Following his victory, newly elected President Sirisena appointed Hakeem as Minister of Urban Development, Water Supply and Drainage in the new cabinet.

-United National Front for Good Governance

-In July 2015 the SLMC joined with other anti-Rajapaksa parties to form the United National Front for Good Governance (UNFGG) to contest the parliamentary election.
-Hakeem was one of the UNFGG's candidates in Kandy District at the 2015 parliamentary election.
+In July 2015, the SLMC joined with other anti-Rajapaksa parties to form the United National Front for Good Governance (UNFGG) to contest the parliamentary election.
+Hakeem was one of the UNFGG's candidates in the Kandy District at the 2015 parliamentary election.
 He was elected and re-entered Parliament.
-His cabinet portfolio was changed to Minister of City Planning and Water Supply after the election.
+His cabinet portfolio was changed to Minister of City Planning and Water Supply following the election.